 In 2014 Beyond Sport was the catalyst for the launch of thinkBeyond, which has since grown into one of the world’s leading sport and social impact agencies, advising some of the world’s biggest rights holders, teams, brands, sponsors and talent, including Bloomberg, SAP, Manchester United, Disney, Unilever, IOC, Mayor of London, NFL, North Face and Olympic legend Michael Johnson.

-With the rise of e-sport, the world’s fastest growing grassroots ‘sport’, Benchmark signed a long term partnership with British Universities.
-Three years in, NSE (National Student Esports) has a community of 30,000 students from 100 UK universities who compete in over 1,000 matches a week.
+With the rise of esports, the world’s fastest growing grassroots ‘sport’, Benchmark signed a long term partnership with British Universities and Colleges Sports (BUCS).
+Five years in, NSE (National Student Esports) has a community of 30,000 students from 100 UK universities who compete in over 1,000 matches a week.
 NSE enjoys long-term partnerships with Intel, Barclays, Monster Energy and PCSpecialist, and works with major publishers including Nintendo, Riot Games, and Ubisoft.